jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 ---

-Even if my dad had had access to treatment, it likely wouldn’t have been **acceptable** to him.
+But even if my dad had had access to treatment, it likely wouldn’t have been **acceptable** to him.
 Like many men of his generation, asking for help from others and sharing personal problems wasn’t his strong suit.

 But **even our family** never discussed it.
 It was the elephant in the room.
 Making ourselves vulnerable to therapists and to each other is hard.